How to Please God – Isaiah 58

 When we take such an approach, Isaiah tells us the things that God will do for us.
 He will light up our life like a morning sunrise.
 He will speed up our healing.
 He will guide us on the road before us and defend us from enemies behind.
 He will hear our prayers and answer us directly, telling us, “I am here!”

-This is a very good deal He is offering us.
-Lord, help us to do it, and to live out the kind of fast that brings You pleasure.
-May it help save a soul or two or two hundred from destruction along the way, as well.
+This is a very good deal that He is offering us.
+Lord, help us to do so, to live out the kind of fast that brings You pleasure.
+May it bring pleasure to You, and help to save a soul or two, or two hundred, from a path of destruction along the way.

 Reflection

-What can I do to help live out God’s prescribed fast in my life?
+What can I do to help live out God’s prescribed fasting in my life?

-God, teach us to do the things for others that please You.
-What more could we want than to bring joy to the Creator of the universe and to bless those in desperate need that You have placed in our path?
-Show us what to do and give us the power to do it.
-We totally lean upon You and Your strength to help us succeed.
-May You be glorified.
-In Jesus’ name we pray, Amen.
+Father God, teach us to do the things for others that are pleasing to You.
+What more could we want than to bring joy to the Creator of the universe, and to bless those in desperate need who You have placed on our path?
+Show us what to do and grant us the divine power to accomplish it.
+We are totally dependent upon You and Your strength to help us succeed.
+May You be glorified with such “fasting”.
+We pray this in Jesus’ name, Amen.